Edited by: Keri Stooksbury

 2-in-1 Laptops and Tablets

 2-in-1 laptops, otherwise known as hybrid or convertible laptops, give you the best of both worlds.
-These types of laptops will generally have similar specs and computing power to regular laptops but will also have the versatility and portability of a tablet.
+These types of laptops will generally have similar specs and computing power as regular laptops but will also have the versatility and portability of a tablet.

-Generally, the screen of a convertible laptop will flip completely over so the laptop can be used as a tablet.
-Many are stylus-compatible and some, like the Microsoft Surface Book, have a screen that will detach from the keyboard.
+Generally, the screen of a convertible laptop will flip completely over so that the laptop can be used as a tablet.
+Many are stylus-compatible, and some, like the Microsoft Surface Book, have a screen that will detach from the keyboard.
 With the choice of using a keyboard or the touch screen, the flexibility of these devices might suit your travels better.

 Travel Laptop Specs Explained